vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/22_puruShamedha_manasarapuruSha_vAstupuruSha.md

 the śyenaciti in the foreground’

-in the excavation of a mound known as Med

-. h in the village of Gokul near Mahāsthān in
+in the excavation of a mound known as Meḍh in the village of Gokul near Mahāsthān in

 the District Bogra, West Bengal.
 In addition to this skeleton, a gold leaf with the figure of a bull has been found.
 The excavation is reported by ṇG.
 Majumdar in ASI Annual Report 1935–36, 67–69.